-- Adjusting the Housing-Commercial Linkage Fee program requirement for affordable housing to households earning up to 100 percent of AMI (encompassing very low income and extremely low income households) (see Program 13) - Setting aside a specific percentage of affordable housing units for farmworkers and hospitality workers - Partnering with other jurisdictions, farm operators, wineries, hotels, and other hospitality employers in the region to contribute to an affordable housing fund or Community Land Trust - · Requiring hospitality employers to provide housing for temporary employees during peak seasons
+- Adjusting the Housing-Commercial Linkage Fee program requirement for affordable housing to households earning up to 100 percent of AMI (encompassing very low income and extremely low income households) (see Program 13) - Setting aside a specific percentage of affordable housing units for farmworkers and hospitality workers - Partnering with other jurisdictions, farm operators, wineries, hotels, and other hospitality employers in the region to contribute to an affordable housing fund or Community Land Trust - Requiring hospitality employers to provide housing for temporary employees during peak seasons

-Specific Actions and Employers to explore strategies for providing affordable housing options out to other jurisdictions, farm operators, and hospitality I limeline explore strategies for providing affordable housing options to farmworkers and hospitality employees.
-Develop strategies by s and hospitality employees.
-Develop strategies by

-December 2025.
-Create 520 units for farm workers and/or hospitality workers, representing the typical size of an affordable housing project using LIHTC.
+Specific Actions and Timeline In 2025, reach out to other jurisdictions, farm operators, and hospitality employers to explore strategies for providing affordable housing options to farmworkers and hospitality employees.
+Develop strategies by December 2025.
+Create 50 units for farm workers and/or hospitality workers, representing the typical size of an affordable housing project using LIHTC.
 Primary Responsible Departments Community Development (Planning, Housing) Funding Sources General Fund